Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Introduction

-To address these challenges, we propose an advanced \textit{reconstruct-then-generate} framework that tightly couples motion generation with geometric reconstruction, as illustrated in Figure~\ref{fig:teaser}.
-To achieve joint modeling of motion and geometry, we propose to leverage dense point track as the 4D representation, which is directly predicted from the single input image with an integrated model.
+To address these challenges, we revisit the \textit{reconstruct-then-generate} paradigm and make its interface between structure and dynamics substantially tighter, as illustrated in Figure~\ref{fig:teaser}.
+Rather than explicitly refining the base geometry during generation, we condition future dynamic generation on an initial geometric prior inferred from the input image, and model the scene as dense 4D point trajectories, which is directly predicted from the single input image with an integrated model.
 To facilitate training of the 3D motion generation model, we first built TrajScene-60K, a large-scale dataset of 60,000 samples with 4D point trajectories, tackling data scarcity of large-scale, high-quality 4D scene data with complex dynamics.
-We then introduce the \textit{4D Scene Trajectory Generator} (4D-STraG), a novel diffusion model that, starting from an initial 3D reconstruction, uniquely enables the joint prediction of geometry and motion generation.
+We then introduce the \textit{4D Scene Trajectory Generator} (4D-STraG) that takes an input image and predicts future time-varying point trajectories relative to the initial frame.
 Unlike prior works that treat these as separate steps, 4D-STraG operationalizes them within a unified denoising process, producing coherent 4D point trajectories whose motion is intrinsically consistent with the evolving 3D structure.
 To fully leverage priors from the input image, we further incorporate a depth-guided motion normalization method to enhance geometric awareness, and a Motion Perception Module (MPM) to leverage plausible motion priors.
 Finally, the generated 4D point cloud trajectories are rendered into high-fidelity dynamic videos from arbitrary novel viewpoints using our \textit{4D View Synthesis Module} (4D-ViSM), completing the full pipeline from a single image to a coherent 4D scene.

-Experimental results of both quantitative and qualitative comparisons demonstrate that our method consistently outperforms existing baselines, producing 4D scenes with more pronounced dynamics, stronger three-dimensional motion consistency, and superior numerical performance.
-In addition to overall comparisons, we conduct detailed visual ablation studies, which confirm the effectiveness of the key modules in our framework, highlighting how each component contributes to generating coherent and physically plausible 4D motion.
+Experimental results of both quantitative and qualitative comparisons demonstrate that our method consistently outperforms existing baselines, producing 4D scenes with more pronounced dynamics, stronger 3D motion consistency, and superior performance.
+Detailed ablation studies further confirm the effectiveness of our key modules, highlighting how each contributes to coherent and physically plausible 4D motion.
+Our contributions can be summarized as: